 Bowlers have different types of techniques when it comes to getting spin on a ball.
 In general, the easiest way to generate spin on a bowling ball is by putting your middle finger and ring finger in the top two holes and leaving your thumb out of the bottom hole.
 While your fingers are in the holes, hold the ball on your wrist and release your top two fingers off the ball so that your fingers graze the side of the ball as you are bowling.

-Hook bowling is used by more advanced bowlers and in turn, will score more points.
+Hook bowling is used by more advanced bowlers and, in turn, will score more points.
 In hook bowling, the ball will curve from left to right for left-handed bowlers and right to left for right-handed bowlers.
-Because of the curve on the ball, the ball will knock more pins into each other, giving you a better chance at scoring a strike.
+As a result of the curve on the ball, the ball will knock more pins into each other, giving you a better chance of scoring a strike.